kubermatic/dashboard/docs/manuals/customizing.md

 The result of this example should look like this:

 ![Custom Theme](../assets/customizing.png)

+## Customizing the Application Sources inside Custom Container
+This approach is very similar to the first one, but this time application sources can be changed inside the custom container that was prepared specially for it.
+It allows to modify SCSS just like in the first approach, but files could be easily mounted into existing custom container, so there is no need to build another image.

+Custom image is defined inside `Dockerfile.custom` and should be kept inside `quay.io/kubermatic/ui-v2-custom` repository.

 ## Customizing the Application Without Changing the Sources
 This approach is recommended for those who cannot or do not want to modify application sources.
 It does not require